 - 2 tablespoons reserved pasta water

-- 1 teaspoon chili pepper I used medium heat Chamayo
+- 1 teaspoon red chili powder I used medium heat Chamayo

 - 1 cup Mexican blend shredded cheese